 Chalmers St – Consulting

-The activity to change a mindset or establish a mindset is similar to that of changing or establishing a culture within an organization.
-In this newsletter I will simply explain the mindsets that I have found to be important.
-I should also stress that these are only established through demonstration by leadership at all levels over time and through repetition.
+The action to change a mindset or establish a mindset is similar to that of establishing or changing a company’s culture.
+Here, I’ll explain the mindsets I have found to be important.

 There are four mindsets that are crucial to continuous improvement: